Speak to the Rock

 At the least, be very suspicious if week after week the big idea of your sermons don't have God in them.
 The preacher's task is to ask, "What does this text say to us about God?" and "How does this text impact the lives of my people?"
 Sometimes those two questions are not only related, they are also the same thing.
 But we must address them both.
 Moses did not.
 In this sermon, he failed on the God thing.

 Most preachers do a good job of self-mutilation after giving a sermon.
 Most feel the sharp sting of people's criticism from time to time.
 Yet, how bad would it be to have God attack your sermon?
 Yahweh said, "You blew it, Moses."
 That must have produced the worst Monday-morning-after ever.

 The failure was for the worst of all reasons.
 We get balled up over a poor illustration, a misspoken word, or an uninspired delivery.
 Moses received the most horrific of homiletic censures: "You did not trust in me enough to honor me as holy in the sight of the Israelites."
 All other failings pale in comparison.
 What else matters?
 How many times have I done the same?
 The sermon was effective; stuff happened; the delivery was passionate and powerful; but it wasn't the Word.
 God must show himself holy through the preaching.
 We must take the text seriously for that to happen.

 Taking the Bible seriously requires that we trust God.
 Trust that the truth will be revealed through hard work and obedience.
 Trust that our courage to speak it will bring the results he desires.
 Trust that the Word will be relevant to the hearer, even more than the word we could construct ourselves.
 As Haddon Robinson says, "Something can always happen when a preacher takes God's Word seriously."

-John Henry Beukema is pastor of King Street Church in Chambersburg, Pennsylvania, and author of Stories from God's Heart (Moody).
+John Henry Beukema is pastor of Cypress Bible Church in Cypress, Texas, and author of Stories from God's Heart (Moody).
 He served as associate editor of PreachingToday.com.